Banchō Sarayashiki: Adaptations

 Another adaptation was made in 2002, in Story 4 of the Japanese television drama Kaidan Hyaku Shosetsu.

-Okiku and her legend also appear in Rin Chupeco's 2014 horror novel The Girl From the Well and its sequel, The Suffering.
+Okiku and her legend also appear in Rin Chupeco's 2014 horror novel The Girl from the Well and its sequel, The Suffering.
 In this adaptation, Okiku is a vengeful spirit who punishes child murderers.

-The Ring is a horror-film franchise featuring Sadako (or Samara).
-Sadako is a girl that died in a well and seeks revenge by making a haunted videotape and killing whoever views it.
+The Ring is a horror media franchise featuring Sadako (or Samara).
+Sadako is a girl who died in a well and seeks revenge by making a haunted videotape and killing whoever views it.
 Her appearance and traits are based on the Okiku legend.
 Sadako is depicted as meeting Okiku in the manga series Sadako at the End of the World.